 When you're writing a resume, you want to make sure you've covered everything.
 A checklist is the way to do that.
 Your resume is only given one shot once it runs through an employer's Applicant Tracking System or gets in the hands of a hiring manager, so make sure the first glance resume read-over leaves the right impression and message for a callback.
 Here are the key elements to writing a resume and reviewing it before sending it out:

-Applicant Tracking System RulesThe Applicant Tracking System is the software that reads and ranks your resume so if your resume doesn’t’ tell it what it is looking at, major sections of your resume will not be seen.
+Applicant Tracking System RulesThe Applicant Tracking System is the software that reads and ranks your resume so if your resume doesn't' tell it what it is looking at, major sections of your resume will not be seen.
 You need to have at least these key section headers: Profile, Experience, Education.
-For more on this subject, see this post.

 LayoutAsk yourself if your resume is inviting to the eyes.
 There should be ample white space between sections to clearly determine where one section ends and the next section begins.
 Remember, that the one-page resume rule no longer applies, so you do not have to cram your information into a single page.

 Opening SectionThe only part of your resume that everyone will read is your opening Profile or Summary of Qualifications.
 The Objective is replaced by just having the name of the position you are seeking.
 For example, PROFILE: SALES EXECUTIVE is the right way to start a resume today.
 Then you need to make sure you have expressed your Value Proposition, which details your level of experience and most importantly, creates the theme: Here's What I Can Do For You.
 A good test to see if you have a good opening is to ask yourself if the other 300+ candidates can say the same thing.
 If they can, then you need to rework this section.